nulib-oer/lantern/README.md

 ![Lantern Logo](https://user-images.githubusercontent.com/24395592/148448632-567a0dd5-af8b-483f-9713-dfada549cd01.png)

 Lantern is a [Pandoc](https://pandoc.org) template and toolkit for making [OER](https://en.wikipedia.org/wiki/Open_educational_resources) textbooks in multiple formats from markdown.
 All of the processing and hosting is handled automatically using GitHub Actions.
 Just edit your files and commit your changes to update your project.

-Read the [documentation](https://github.com/nulib-oer/lantern/wiki) to get started.
+- Read the [documentation](https://github.com/nulib-oer/lantern/wiki) to get started.
+- Post a question in the [discussion forum](https://github.com/nulib-oer/lantern/discussions)
+- Report a bug or feature request in the [issue tracker](https://github.com/nulib-oer/lantern/issues)

 ## Starting Manuscript Files